wejdeneHaouari/mini-project-hyperledger/README.md

 Fabric applications.

 So let's examine the `issue` application that James is going to use.
-Open a separate terminal window for him, and in `fabric-samples` locate the pfizer `/application` folder:
+Open a separate terminal window for him, and in `mini-project-hyperledger` locate the pfizer `/application` folder:

 ```